 - Explore your attitude toward change and risk, and how you can persevere to achieve breakthrough ideas.

 - Walk away with insights, strategic tools and an action plan of how you can make your new leadership ideas a reality.

-You don’t have to manage others to benefit from this workshop – being a leader is not a job, but a mindset, says workshop facilitator and leadership expert Julie Benezet.
+You don't have to manage others to benefit from this workshop; being a leader is not a job, but a mindset, according to Julie Benezet, workshop facilitator and leadership expert.